-St. John’s, NL – The Registered Nurses’ Union (RNU) Newfoundland & Labrador is proud to acknowledge November 8-14 as Nurse Practitioner Week.
-This is a time to celebrate nurse practitioners (NPs) and raise awareness of the vital role they play in our health care system.
+St. John’s, NL – The Registered Nurses’ Union (RNU) Newfoundland & Labrador is proud to acknowledge November 7-13 as Nurse Practitioners’ Week.
+This is a time to celebrate nurse practitioners (NPs) and raise awareness of the exceptional care they provide to communities across Newfoundland and Labrador.

 NPs are highly skilled practitioners with advanced education that allows them to autonomously diagnose, treat, and prescribe medications.
 NP practice provides a patient-centered approach that includes health promotion and patient education.